sxyu/avatar/README.md

 make -j4
 ```
 Replace `4` with an appropriate number of threads.
 Add `-DWITH_PCL=ON` to enable PCL, add `-DWITH_K4A=OFF` to disable looking for Azure Kinect SDK, add `-DBUILD_RTREE_TOOLS=OFF` to disable building RTree tools such as rtree-train, rtree-run-dataset.

+For unknown reasons, sometimes I encounter linker errors when not manually linking OpenMP.
+If this happens configure with `-DWITH_OMP=ON`.

 ### Outputs